-In the case of scores that require parts, I have only published the full scores.
+In all cases, I have only published the full scores.
 If you want the parts, please contact me through my contact form and, if I have them ready, I'll send them to you directly or, if not, I'll prepare them as soon as possible and send them to you.
 All parts are offered free of charge.

 Note: I'm not a professional publisher, so my scores may occasionally have some minor errors.
 If you have questions about a passage or suspect an error, please contact me through my contact form.
 I'll ask you for proof of purchase and if there are any errors I will correct them and send you a new PDF free of charge.